 4. Focus on outcomes, not the activity

-Having no direct supervision often pushes remote team leaders down the slippery slope of micromanagement, time tracking and enforced discipline.
-Instead of focusing on attempts at maintaining firm control over team members, shift the emphasis on the end result.
+Having no direct supervision often pushes remote team leaders down the slippery slope of micromanagement, time tracking, and enforced discipline.
+Instead of focusing on attempts at maintaining firm control over team members, shift the emphasis to the end result.

 5. Mind the tech

 Communication tools are essential for the successful everyday functioning of a remote team.

 They need to be reliable and convenient, as well as suited for the nature of your shared work.
 From task management platforms to chat rooms and conference call tools, you will need a full arsenal of communication tools and channels to ensure a smooth transfer of information and resources.

 If possible, allow your team members to choose the specific tools and ask for their feedback about the solutions in use.
 For remote team members, communication tools are their only connection to the rest of the team, and it is important that they are comfortable with them.
 Another challenge for the remote units is time management; you can use time reports to ease the process and track timing adequately.

 With the number of remote teams growing by the day, it is essential that we understand the demands of the virtual workplace and find a way to overcome its minuses and maximize its pluses.